malfante/AAA/README.md

 Welcome to this automatic classification scheme!
 Please carefully read the following before asking questions :)

-If used, the software should be credited as follow **Automatic Analysis Architecture, M. MALFANTE** and the original paper for which the code was developped should be cited :
+If used, the software should be credited as follow
+**Automatic Analysis Architecture, M. MALFANTE**
+and the original paper for which the code was developped should be cited:
 **Malfante, M., Dalla Mura, M., Metaxian, J. P., Mars, J. I., Macedo, O., & Inza, A. (2018).
 Machine Learning for Volcano-Seismic Signals: Challenges and Perspectives.
 IEEE Signal Processing Magazine, 35(2), 20-30.**
 We thank you for the respect of the authors work.